starkandwayne-attic/cfna2018-blue/README.md

 A Test App for Blue-Green Deployment Hands-on Labs

 ## How to Run this lab
 A jumphost has been provisioned with 12 users.
 Each corresponds to one of the lab computers.
-You can log in to this jumphost by using the number of your workstation.
+You can log in to this jumphost by using the number of your workstation ${n}.
 The password is provided by your instructor.

-`ssh cfdev<n>@bg-lab2.cfna2018.starkandwayne.com`
+`ssh cfdev${n}@bg-lab2.cfna2018.starkandwayne.com`

 There is a clone of this repository waiting for you in your users home directory.